coolkang/cmcweb/README.md

 > pip install -r requirements.txt

+# How to Setup with Apache Web Server
 ** You need below part to run this project with an Apache web server.

 Install Apache